happyfish100/FastCFS/README.md

 ### Classical Application Scene

-* Database: supports two storage methods (conventional exclusive data and high-level shared data), and supports database cloud
+* **Database**: supports two storage methods (conventional exclusive data and high-level shared data) and database cloudification
-* File Storage: documents, pictures, videos, etc., FastCFS is easier to integrate with general software than the object storage
+* **File Storage**: documents, pictures, videos, etc., FastCFS is easier to integrate with general software than the object storage
-* Unified Storage: database and file storage share a storage cluster, which significantly improves the utilization of storage resources
+* **Unified Storage**: database and file storage share a storage cluster, which significantly improves the utilization of storage resources
-* High Performance Computing: FastCFS with high reliability and high performance is naturally suitable for the HPC scene.
+* **High Performance Computing**: FastCFS with high reliability and high performance is naturally suitable for the HPC scene.

 ## 2. Current Version